minio/minio/docs/gateway/nas.md

 ## Test using MinIO Client `mc`

-`mc` provides a modern alternative to UNIX commands such as ls, cat, cp, mirror, diff etc. It supports filesystems and Amazon S3 compatible cloud storage services.
+`mc` provides a modern alternative to UNIX commands such as ls, cat, cp, mirror, diff, etc. It supports filesystems and Amazon S3 compatible cloud storage services.

 ### Configure `mc`